 A prop balancer is an accessory you will most likely want to add to your repertoire some day or the other if you are regular flyer.
 Propellers get worn out and hence unbalanced with use.
 Moreover, some manufacturers ship poor, unbalanced propellers in the box right from the start.
 One side of a propeller for example, can be heavier than the other and so on.

 An unbalanced prop is the number one reason for drone’s “wobble” or “jello”.
 If you notice this phenomenon, it is time to balance your propellers.
 A must have drone accessory and one of the best drone accessory for any serious drone flyer.

 Some of nature’s most beautiful moments are during dawn and dusk.
 Arguably, these are the times you want to head out for the best possible shots.
 However, unless you have eagle eye+x-ray vision, your line of sight range is going to be much lower when it is nearing dark/after dark.

 Getting an LED light and installing it on your craft solves this problem.
-Hence, they make a great, cheap accessory that will boost your overall flying experience.
+Hence, they are one of the best drone accessories you should look forward to installing on your drone.

 Gimbal guards are attached to the bottom of your drone and will help keep objects such as grass away from the gimbal motors, giving it an additional layer of protection.
 It is also great if you are a beginner and haven’t mastered proper, smooth landing yet.